Heinz Hoffmann: Party functionary in the Soviet Occupation Zone and East Germany

-In January 1946, he returned to Berlin and was initially on the personal staff of Wilhelm Pieck, and later the staff of Walter Ulbricht.
-From 1950 until his death, Heinz Hoffmann was a member of the East German Parliament (Volkskammer) and was a candidate for the Central Committee of the Socialist Unity Party of Germany (SED).
+In January 1946, Hoffmann returned to Berlin and was initially on the personal staff of Wilhelm Pieck, and later the staff of Walter Ulbricht.
+From 1950 until his death, Hoffmann was a member of the Volkskammer, the East German parliament, and was a candidate for the Central Committee of the Socialist Unity Party of Germany (SED).
 In 1952 he joined the Central Committee of the SED.
 Hoffmann belonged to the Politburo of the SED from 1973 until his death in 1985.